buwilliams/learn-docker/README.md

 # Tiny PostHog

-The goal of this project is to (1) have a tiny docker environment for localdev that works on Apple M1 and (2) learn Docker in the process
+The goal of this project is to (1) have a tiny docker environment for localdev that works on Apple M1 and (2) learn Docker in the process.
+You can read the progress of this repo in the [project doc](PROJECT.md).

 ## Docker Nomenclature and Notes